kepler16/gx.cljc/docs/docs/02-tutorial/01-example.md

  :another {:gx/start (println "another starting")
            :gx/stop (println "another stopping")}}
 ```
 Our app is a simple web server with one route `/users`.
 You may notice a new keyword `:gx/component` it is a component node.
-We using two different types of gx references in our config:
+There is two different types of gx references available in config:

 | type          | description        | example                                                  |
 | ------------- | ------------------ | -------------------------------------------------------- |